cwittens/DispersiveShallowWater.jl/docs/src/plotting.md

 ![variable conversions](variable_conversions.png)

+Note that the argument `plot_initial = true` plots the initial condition evaluated at the selected time step, which means that the analytical solution is plotted if the initial condition function describes an exact solution that varies with time.

 ## Time Series Analysis at Spatial Points

 You can analyze the temporal evolution of the solution at specific spatial locations by passing a spatial point as second argument.
 This is particularly useful for understanding wave propagation and local dynamics: